Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Aboleth.md

 - "desc": "While underwater, the aboleth is surrounded by transformative mucus.
 A\
     \ creature that touches the aboleth or that hits it with a melee attack while\
     \ within 5 feet of it must make a DC 14 Constitution saving throw.
 On a failure,\
-    \ the creature is diseased for dice: 1d4|avg (1d4) hours.
-The diseased creature\
+    \ the creature is diseased for dice: 1d4|avg|noform (1d4) hours.
+The diseased\
-    \ can breathe only underwater."
+    \ creature can breathe only underwater."
   "name": "Mucous Cloud"
 - "desc": "If a creature communicates telepathically with the aboleth, the aboleth\
     \ learns the creature's greatest desires if the aboleth can see the creature."